Dr. Amy Miller

 Amy graduated from AECC University College with a MSc Chiropractic qualification in 2016.
-Following this, Amy received a grant to complete research in the Interprofessional Feeding Clinic, which is a collaborative clinic between AECC University College and Bournemouth University.
+Following this, she received a grant to complete research in the Interprofessional Feeding Clinic, which is a collaborative clinic between AECC University College and Bournemouth University.
 Amy then embarked on a PhD at Bournemouth University, which allowed her to continue her research in the Interprofessional Feeding Clinic.

-Amy is currently leading the UK arm of the COURSE Study, an international initiative investigating the course of spinal pain in adolescents.
+Amy is leading the UK arm of the COURSE Study, an international initiative investigating the clinical course of spinal pain in adolescents.
 The study has been funded by the Royal College of Chiropractors, and is the first step in a larger international body of work aiming to better understand spinal pain in this age group, with a view to improving its management.
-Currently, we know that adolescents with spinal pain are likely to become adults with spinal pain, and that spinal pain is a leading cause of disability worldwide.
+Currently, we know that adolescents with persistent spinal pain are likely to become adults with persistent spinal pain, and that spinal pain is a leading cause of disability worldwide.
 What we don’t know is how we can change this trajectory, and this is a major focus of this body of work.
-You can read more about the COURSE Study and the study lead Michael Swain here, and other members of the study team Dr Michelle Holmes here and Prof Katie Pohlman here.
+You can read more about the COURSE Study and the study lead Dr Michael Swain here, and other members of the study team Dr Michelle Holmes here and Prof Katie Pohlman here.

 Phone: 01202 436 230